-For example, runoff amounts into the Missouri are now greater than ever.
-In 2011 and 2019, runoff was more than double the long-term annual average.
+For example, runoff amounts into the Missouri in 2011 and 2019 were more than double the long-term annual average.

 Yet, the river south of Sioux City remains constricted by the Corps’ navigation channel, which means it cannot carry the extreme flows entering it.
 The Corps knows that the navigation channel is a problem.
-Brigadier General Peter Helmlinger, Commander of the Corps’ Northwestern Division, the organization tasked with managing the Missouri, admitted in August, 2019, when he said this about the Lower Missouri, “We have to increase the volume of water that can be carried safely down the river.”
+Brigadier General Peter Helmlinger, Commander of the Corps’ Northwestern Division, the organization tasked with managing the Missouri, admitted as much in August, 2019, when he said that along the Lower Missouri, “We have to increase the volume of water that can be carried safely down the river.”

-Then there are the levees erected along both banks of the Lower Missouri.
-Those levees sit too close to the river.
-Consequently, when high flows pour forth from Gavin’s Point Dam, the Missouri cannot spread out to lower the height of its flood crests.
+The levees erected along both banks of the Lower Missouri also foster flooding.
+The levees sit too close to the river.
+Consequently, when high flows pour forth from Gavin’s Point Dam, the Lower Missouri cannot spread out to lower the height of its flood crests.
 Instead, the river can only go up, until it overtops the levees.

 Had the Corps been serious about reducing the flood threat after the 2011 deluge, it would have done three things: 1) increased the lower river’s ability to carry high flows by widening its channel area; 2) increasing the amount of reservoir storage space devoted strictly to flood control, and; 3) pulling the levees back from the river.
 But the Army did not do any of those things.